tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. **TODO** more computing power -> something else

 .. note:: In showcases and tutorials, the scalar model is the most commonly used, it's a kind of arbitrary default.
-When a less complex model is adequate in a showcase or tutorial, the unit disk model is used; when a more complex one is needed, the dimensional is used. **TODO**
+When a less complex model is adequate in a showcase or tutorial, the unit disk model is used; when a more complex one is needed, the dimensional is chosen.

 ..
 When a less complex model is adequate in a showcase or tutorial, the unit disk model is used; when a more complex one is needed, the dimensional is used. **TODO**